KosmX/dropper/README.md

 - open share or whether the uploaded files can be downloaded using the same link, or only the admin can download.

 Once the configs are set, a share button is on the bottom, pressing that will copy the link and display a QR code.
 There is a back button, pressing that will open a tab where the session can be edited.
+The link should be shared with the source device. (sent on an instan messaging app like Matrix, or just copied over by hand)

 If a user uses the link, they can upload one or more files to the server.
 Once a file is uploaded, it will be displayed in the app.
 This file can also be downloaded.